Weathertightness and durability design for school buildings

-- Assessment and feedback: The Facility Compliance Contractor will assess the plans and provide a report to the Project Manager/designer.
+The Facility Compliance Contractor will assess the plans and provide a report to the Project Manager/designer.
 Any areas of concern will be listed and highlighted on the drawings.
 If any major concerns are identified, the appropriate Infrastructure Manager will be notified.
 Solutions to the concerns raised will need to be worked out between the Designer, Project Manager and overseen by the School's Property Advisor & Infrastructure Manager.

-- Amend highlighted concerns: There will not be a resubmission process.
+There will not be a resubmission process.

-It is expected that any feedback or changes noted on the report will be taken into consideration and modifications to designs made as required.
+It's expected that any feedback or changes noted on the report will be taken into consideration and modifications to designs made as required.